About District Administration Tourism Tele Index Maps Links District at Glance R T I Home

 The district is hilly, with lots of forts and villages.
 The district is bounded by Tumkur District to the southeast and south, Chikmagalur District to the southwest, Davanagere District to the west, Bellary District to the north, and Anantapur District of Andhra Pradesh state to the east.
 Davanagere District was formerly part of Chitradurga.
 The district is divided into Six taluks, namely Chitradurga, Hiriyur, Hosadurga, Holalkere, Challakere and Molakalmuru.
 It is rich in mineral deposits, including gold prospecting at Halekal, Kotemardi or Bedimaradi, etc., and open cast copper mines at Ingaldhal.

-Designed & Developed By National Informatics Centre, Chitradurga
+Developer: National Informatics Centre, Chitradurga